Insulin Resistance Symptoms, PCOS & Blood Sugar: What You Need to Know

 3. Build and Maintain Muscle

 Skeletal muscle acts as a glucose reservoir, helping pull sugar out of the bloodstream.
+Resistance training and regular movement improve insulin sensitivity over time.

 4. Support Sleep and Recovery